gophercoders/website/content/lessons/KS2/lower/selection.md

 variable declaration and variable assignment.

 Line 42 is the user input line.
 The user is asked to enter the temperate via the `Println` statement on line 41.
-Lien 42 reads a number from the keyboard and assigns the number to the temperature variable.
+Line 42 reads a number from the keyboard and assigns the number to the temperature variable.
 The `simpleio` package is used to read the number that the user types in.
 The `simpleio` package is imported into the program on line 6.
 These lines follow the two part